-- Riparian zones represent the interface between aquatic and terrestrial ecosystems. - They are often areas of exceptionally high productivity and diversity, and fulfil many key ecological roles integral to the functioning of both aquatic and terrestrial ecosystems, including: - Moderating stream temperature - Mediating the input of sediment and nutrients into streams-a major determinant of water quality - Providing habitat and food sources for aquatic organisms - Contributing to terrestrial food webs - Providing habitat for obligate and opportunistic riparian biota - Acting as dispersal corridors and refuges for terrestrial plants and animals-a role that is amplified in fragmented landscapes, during times of drought, and under forecasted climate change scenarios - Riparian zones have been extensively degraded in Victoria: - Riparian vegetation has been denuded along more than half of the length of Victoria's rivers and only 14% remains in excellent condition (Norris et al. 2001; DSE 2005) - Many ecological functions have been compromised or, in some cases, lost - Case-studies from past riparian restoration projects in Victoria and overseas demonstrate that efforts to restore riparian zones-primarily stock exclusion and revegetation-may provide many ecological benefits, including improved: - Water quality - Aquatic biodiversity - Terrestrial biodiversity - Resistance and resilience of plant and animal populations - Conservation of threatened species - Evidence suggests that to achieve these benefits, efforts to restore riparian zones must occur at appropriately large spatial scales and other drivers of degradation (e.g. surrounding land-use and insufficient or altered flow) must be addressed. - Past studies and scientific literature provide guidelines for the effective design and implementation of restoration efforts: - Targets should be set to inform on-ground works - Multiple drivers of degradation and potential constraints to recovery should be identified, prioritised and addressed - An adaptive monitoring regime should be employed to inform and improve restoration efficiency and effectiveness over time
+Riparian zones represent the land abutting Victoria's streams, rivers and creeks, and create an interface between our inland waterways and terrestrial ecosystems.

+They are often areas of exceptionally high productivity and biological diversity, and fulfil many key ecological roles integral to the functioning of both aquatic and terrestrial ecosystems, including:

+- Moderating stream temperature. - Moderating the amounts of sediment and nutrients that enter streams-a major determinant of water quality. - Providing habitat and food sources for aquatic organisms. - Contributing to terrestrial food webs. - Providing habitat for obligate and opportunistic riparian biota. - Acting as dispersal corridors and refuges for terrestrial plants and animals-a role that is amplified in fragmented landscapes, during times of drought, and under forecasted climate change scenarios.

+However, riparian zones have been extensively degraded in Victoria:

+• Riparian vegetation has been denuded along more than half the length of Victoria's rivers and only 14% remains in excellent condition (Norris et al. 2001; DSE 2005).
+Many ecological functions have been compromised, and in some cases lost.

+Case studies from past riparian restoration projects in Victoria and overseas demonstrate that efforts to restore riparian zones-primarily stock exclusion and revegetation-may bring many ecological benefits, including:

+- Improved water quality.

+- Improved aquatic biodiversity.

+- Improved terrestrial biodiversity.

+- Improved resistance and resilience of plant and animal populations.

+- Better conservation of threatened species.

+Evidence suggests that to achieve these benefits, efforts to restore riparian zones must occur at appropriately large spatial scales, and other drivers of degradation (e.g. surrounding land-use, and insufficient or altered water flow) must be addressed.

+Past studies and scientific literature offer guidelines for the effective design and implementation of restoration efforts:

+- Targets should be set to inform on-ground works. - Multiple drivers of degradation and potential constraints to recovery should be identified, prioritised and addressed. - An adaptive monitoring regime should be employed to inform and improve restoration efficiency and effectiveness over time.